TessaZwart/Sarcastic_Speech_Synthesis/README.md

 ## FastSpeech2
 For the FastSpeech2 model, it is important to use a GPU.
 For this project [Hábrók](https://wiki.hpc.rug.nl/habrok/start) is used.
 Add the files of this repository to Hábrók to be able to use the model.
+Additionally, a folder `dutch_files` need to be added with the data downloaded from https://www.kaggle.com/datasets/bryanpark/dutch-single-speaker-speech-dataset.

 Various jobs are created for each step.
-These jobs can be runned individually in order to do each step towards synthesizing separately.
+These jobs can be runned individually to do each step towards synthesizing separately.

 First, the model need to be prepared for alignment and preprocessed.
 This is done using the following lines of code: